zopencommunity/meta/README.md

 First, you need to have some tools installed on your system:

 ### System Prerequisites

+Use `zopen-setup` to download the bootstrap environment.
+This will provide you with the minimum required set of tools to get started.
+Otherwise you can download the tools individually at the below links.

 | Project | License | Download link |
 |---------|---------|------------------------|